-APPENDIX 4: RISK ASSESSMENT
+APPENDIX 5: RISK ASSESSMENT

-4.1 Definition and scope
+5.1 Definition and scope

-- i.
-The Health and Safety Executive provides a general definition of what a risk assessment is: "A risk assessment is simply a careful examination of what, in your work, could cause harm to people, so that you can weigh up whether you have taken enough precautions or should do more to prevent harm". - ii.
-A risk assessment identifies the hazards, e.g. features of a child's or young person's violent or aggressive behaviour such as kicking or biting, the people who might be harmed, and sets out actions to be taken to prevent such harm.
+i.
+The Health and Safety Executive provides a general definition of what a risk assessment is:

+"A risk assessment is simply a careful examination of what, in your work, could cause harm to people, so that you can weigh up whether you have taken enough precautions or should do more to prevent harm".

+- ii.
+A risk assessment within a behavioural context identifies the associated hazards, e.g. features of a child's or young person's violent or aggressive behaviour such as kicking or biting, the people who might be harmed, and sets out actions to be taken to prevent such harm.
 It is important that such risks are contextualised within pupil planning and are properly assessed.
-It is not always appropriate to exclude a child or young person for violent or abusive behaviour (see Section 1.5) therefore it is essential that a proportionate response of the extent of the risk is properly assessed and appropriate measures, precautions, procedures and strategies are identified and recorded. - iii.
+It is not always appropriate to exclude a child or young person for violent or abusive behaviour (see Section 1.5) therefore it is essential that a proportionate response of the extent of the risk is properly assessed and appropriate measures, precautions, procedures and strategies are identified, implemented and recorded. - iii.
 Risk assessment can be applied to individual learners or adults and is a complex process.
-Some children and young people may be considered to present a risk as a result of the violent and abusive behaviours they may demonstrate.
-In such circumstances Heads of School should consider carrying out a formal risk assessment.
+Some children and young people may be considered to present a risk as a result of the presented violent and abusive behaviours they may demonstrate.
+In such circumstances Heads of School should consider carrying out and recording a formal risk assessment.
 In other circumstances Wellbeing and Assessment Plans should reflect actions and strategies to be undertaken. - iv.
 The five-step approach to risk assessment recommended by the Health and Safety Executive as a generic tool is essential to the control of all risk situations.
-The process includes the following steps: - a) identification of problems; - b) identification of those at risk; - c) evaluation of the risks and responses to them; - d) recording of findings and proposals; - e) monitoring, evaluation and review of processes on a regular basis.
+The process includes the following steps: - a) identification of hazards associated with the presented behaviour; - b) identification of those persons at risk; - c) evaluation of the risks and proposed strategies required to manage those risks; - d) recording of findings and proposals; - e) monitoring, evaluation and review of the risk assessment & processes on a regular basis.

-4.2 Risk Assessment Process
+5.2 Risk Assessment Process

-- To carry out risk assessment in an educational context the assessment should identify: - a) behaviours of concern; - b) who might be at risk and how; - c) conditions that increase the probability of the behaviour occurring; - d) primary preventative strategies; - e) strategies to prevent an outburst occurring (e.g. changing the learning environment); - f) early behavioural indicators that the child or young person may be losing self-control; - g) secondary preventative strategies this involves identifying initial signs of distress and ways of defusing them; - h) procedures to be followed during an incident; - i) procedures to be followed after an incident; - j) how any risk assessments are to be incorporated into pupil plans and reviewed; - k) who has agreed with the plan; - I) a specific review date. - ii.
-In such instances the Risk Assessment (see Appendix 6, Form 5) should be completed by a member of the establishment management team and fully discussed with relevant staff.
-Should further support be required advice can be provided by Corporate Health and Safety section. - iii.
-Risk assessment should be an integral part of planning to meet learners' needs and should consider the learners educational history and the strategies that have worked (or not) to reduce the targeted behaviour.
+- To carry out risk assessment in an educational context with specific regard to behaviour management, the assessment should identify: - a) presented/potential behaviours of concern; - b) who might be at risk and how; - c) conditions that increase the probability of the behaviour occurring; - d) primary preventative strategies; - e) proactive strategies to prevent an outburst occurring (e.g. changing the learning environment); - f) early behavioural indicators that the child or young person may be losing self-control; - g) secondary preventative strategies this involves identifying initial signs of distress and ways of defusing them; - h) procedures to be followed during an incident; - i) procedures to be followed after an incident; - j) how any risk assessments are to be incorporated into pupil plans and reviewed; - k) who has agreed with the plan; - I) a specific review date. - In such instances the Risk Assessment (see Appendix 6, Form 5) should be completed by a member of the establishment management team, in conjunction with and fully discussed with relevant staff members.
+Further support and guidance can be sourced from the Education Services Risk Assessment Management Standard.
+Risk Assessment Management Standard and or Education Services Health and Safety Section Tel: 287 4581. - Risk assessment should be an integral part of planning to meet learners' needs and should consider the learners educational history and the strategies that have worked (or not) to reduce the targeted behaviour.